 - Our Student Assistance Fund is supporting those experiencing extreme hardship due to COVID-19.
-You may be able to access grocery vouchers, modest financial support or a loan laptop.
+You may be able to access grocery vouchers or modest financial support.
 To apply, complete the domestic student or onshore international student application form.

 - Western is here to continue helping you in any way we can, with a number of support services available via phone or online.
 Visit the wellbeing and support services webpage to find out how you can get help with employment, welfare, finances, learning support and IT assistance.